Working electrode

 In electrochemistry, the working electrode is the electrode in an electrochemical system on which the reaction of interest is occurring.
 The working electrode is often used in conjunction with an auxiliary electrode, and a reference electrode in a three-electrode system.
 Depending on whether the reaction on the electrode is a reduction or an oxidation, the working electrode is called cathodic or anodic, respectively.
-Common working electrodes can consist of materials ranging from inert metals such as gold or platinum, to inert carbon such as glassy carbon, boron-doped diamond or pyrolytic carbon, and mercury drop and film electrodes.
+Common working electrodes can consist of materials ranging from noble metals such as gold or platinum, to inert carbon such as glassy carbon, boron-doped diamond or pyrolytic carbon, and mercury drop and film electrodes.
 Chemically modified electrodes are employed for the analysis of both organic and inorganic samples.